 The participating agencies and departments examine their procurements and set specific minority participation goals on a contract-by-contract basis.
 Procedures are followed to assure that an award of a contract is not made until a prime contractor has met the established MBE goal(s) by subcontracting with a certified small, minority- or women-owned firm(s), or has demonstrated a good faith effort to meet those goal(s).

-MBE certification is performed and managed by the Office of Minority Business Enterprise.
-This unit is housed within the Maryland Department of Transportation and certifies businesses for a variety of federal socioeconomic and small business programs in addition to the state's MBE Program.
+MBE certification is performed and managed by the Office of Small, Minority & Disadvantaged Business.
+This unit is housed within the Maryland Department of Transportation and certifies businesses for a variety of federal socioeconomic and small business programs in addition to the Maryland's MBE Program.

 An MBE Fraud Hotline exists for the purpose of reporting potential violations against a certified MBE.
 A call to the hotline will trigger an investigation.
 The more details you provide, the better chance we have of determining whether fraud has been committed.
 Callers may remain anonymous.
 If you suspect fraud against an MBE, call 410-697-9611.